shreyasnbhat/crowdsourced-hyperledger/README.md

 ## Smart contract
 + The consumer fills the form, and submits it on the blockchain.
 The submission contains a `filledForm` field which looks like: `{"question1": "2", "question2": "2", "question3": "3"}`.
 Note that this does not make any sense unless one knows the mapping of original questions to the mapping of questions in the form with that survey ID.
 + The smart contract uses the value in `Survey` assets `optionRange` to check if the options are in the valid range.
+This is the **zero-knowledge verifcation** part.
+The actual answers are not disclosed, but the validity can be determined.
 + If valid, the Pay Out is credited to the `ConsumerAccount` from the `Surveys`'s `surveyFunds`.
 + The consumer can verify that tokens have been transferred by checking his `ConsumerAccount` by clicking on `Display Status`